H3llKa1ser/B00t2R00t/Methodology/Active Directory.md

 ### 3) Valid Credentials (Assumed Breach Scenarios)

+## TIP: If NTLM does not work for pass-the-hash scenarios or you dont have any clear-text credentials for lateral movenemt/initial access, use Kerberos ticket to authenticate.

 In assumed breach scenarios, we can test various protocols and check for various misconfigurations and vulnerabilities if we have valid credentials on a domain.

 1) Automation